 Some non-Koreans actually love Korea (see EatYourKimchi).
 I can't say that I hate it although some do.
-I lived in Korea for 3.5 years and I have also lived in Taiwan, China and have done a good deal of traveling.
-So I wouldn't say this is the rant of a maladjusted ethnocentric American.
+I lived in Korea for 3.5 years and I have also lived in Taiwan, China, Japan and have done a good deal of traveling so I wouldn't say this is the rant of a maladjusted ethnocentric American.

 If all those benefits were in another country English teachers would go there.
 I think relatively few foreigners go to Korea for any other reason.

 Ask a foreigner if they like living in Korea and what will they say?
 They may have their reasons, but I think the majority of them who say they like it actually like non-specific things about it.
 They like the situation.
 They like all the monetary benefits.
 They like the lifestyle and new found freedom.
 They like their friends that they have made (mostly other foreigners).
 These are all things that are not specific to Korea.

 Korean culture is conservative and some say it's traditions share some resemblance to Christianity.
 Being conservative is not uncommon in eastern Asia.
 China, Taiwan and Japan could also be considered conservative by some.
 And there is another reason why...